whamcloud/Online-Help/docs/Install_Guide/guide.md

 -----------------

-This guide is intended for partners who are designing storage solutions based on Intel® Enterprise Edition for Lustre\* software.
+This guide is intended for partners who are designing storage solutions based on Manager for Lustre\* software.
 Readers are assumed to be full-time Linux system administrators or equivalent who
 have: